vitrivr/ADAMpro/docs/README.md

 ## Development

+### Unit tests
+ADAMpro comes with a set of unit tests which can be run from the [test package](https://github.com/vitrivr/ADAMpro/tree/master/src/test).
+Note that for having all test pass, a certain setup is necessary.
+For instance, for having the PostGIS test pass, the database has to be set up and it must be configured in the configuration file.
+You may use the script `setupLocalUnitTests.sh` for setting up all the necessary Docker containers for then performing the unit tests.

 ### Debugging
 We recommend the use of IntelliJ IDEA for developing ADAMpro.
 It can be run locally using the run commands in the IDE for debugging purposes.